 The author's eighth collection to date, this uniquely designed poetry pamphlet pays homage to the records of the past both visually and through its content.
 Poems inspired by stars such as Bob Dylan, Marianne Faithful, Van Morrison and Leonard Cohen, and groups from The Beatles to Pink Floyd, from The Supremes to Fairport Convention are listed as if tracks on two sides of a vinyl disc, complete with liner notes and a dedicated play list.
 This is a collection which shows the poet’s lighter side while also taking a sideways look at the experiences of his youth.

 'Styled as an EP, Johnstone’s pamphlet is colourful and fun, much like the poetry within it.
 Johnstone showcased poems which explored music through from the 1950s through to the early 1970s, interspersed with relatable themes such as youth, progression and the dispersion of families.
-Johnstone was a warm and engaging speaker who utilized the musicality underlying his poems to wonderful effect.
-After he had finished reading, I am sure I was not the only one left intrigued as to what other gems could be found inside the pamphlet Juke Box Jeopardy.'
-Review of Glasgow launch, Scottish Writers Centre website
+Johnstone was a warm and engaging speaker who utilized the musicality underlying his poems to wonderful effect.'
+Review of Glasgow launch, Scottish Writers Centre.
+Read the full review here.